🚀 Amazon SEO 2026: Why Your Listings Are Invisible (RUFUS AI Explained)

 Q: Is this suitable for sensitive skin?

-👉 That’s gold for RUFUS.
+👉 This is gold for visibility.

-🔑 Backend Search Terms: Think in Phrases
+🔑 Backend Search Terms: Think Like a Human

-❌ “water bottle gym leakproof BPA free”
+water bottle gym leakproof BPA free

-👉 Natural language = better context matching
+👉 Natural language wins.

-⚠️ The Mistake Most Sellers Are Making
+⚠️ The Biggest Mistake Sellers Are Making

 Here’s the disconnect:

-👉 Indexed = Amazon knows your product exists
+👉 Indexed = Amazon knows you exist

-These are not the same thing.
+These are NOT the same.

-đź’Ł Why Keyword-Only SEO Is Now Outdated
+đź’Ł Why Keyword SEO Alone Is Now Outdated

-• Ignore listing depth
+• Ignoring listing depth

-Amazon has shifted toward:
+Amazon has shifted to:

-👉 AI-assisted decision making
+👉 AI-driven decision making

 âś… What To Do This Week (Action Plan)